How Much Should I Charge (rates) for Freelance 3D Modelling or Design?

 Note: a UK based freelance artist/designer charging a UK client £925 GBP for a finished game character might be charging a USA client $1,560 due to exchange rates.
 Whereas to quote a USA equivalent price of $925 USD the same freelance individual is effectively earning approx. £548 GBP, a loss of £377 GBP.

-Note also that being located in a Country with a weak currency does not necessarily mean being able to make more money working Internationally because currency valuations, and the expectations that carries with the client, works against the jobbing freelancer - clients expect things to be cheap.
+In Jan 2010 $42,000 USD converted to c. £26,266 GBP, early 2009 approx. £22,000, Jan 2012 to c. £26,791, May 2014 to c. £25,000.
+Note also that being located in a Country with a weak currency does not necessarily mean being able to make more money working Internationally because currency valuations, and the expectations that carries with the client, works against the jobbing freelancer – clients expect things to be cheap.

-asset sites as a comparison ^
+Asset sites as a comparison

-Taxes & personal liabilities ^
+Taxes & personal liabilities

 Important Note: the following section is provided ‘as is’ and should not be regarded as being ‘legal’ or ‘tax’ advice.
 The Reader is urged to seek professional (certified) legal and/or tax help where necessary.